FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Operations Guide.md

 The PSD platform leverages a folder structure for driver packages inside the DeploymentShare\PSDResources\DriverPackages folder.
 This structure is depending on the DriverPath, GenericDriverPath, and FallBackDriverPath variables.

+#### Make and Model Drivers
+Having Make and Model driver packages per OS Family is also called Total Control method...

-Here is an example for a Dell Latitude 5320, and the default DriverPath variable (Windows 11\%ModelAlias%)
+Here is an example for Windows 11 and a Dell Latitude 5320, and the default DriverPath variable (Windows 11\%ModelAlias%)

 Step 1: Create a folder that matches the DriverPath variable, OS Family and Hardware Model alias in this case.
 Windows_11_x64-Latitude_5320

+Please note that the "\" character is replaced with "-", and space is using "_", see the following examples

 ![OperationsGuide_DriverStructure](.images/OperationsGuide_DriverStructure_1.png)

-Please note that the "\" character is replaced with "-", and space is using "_"

-As long as you add either a ZIP or WIM file with the drivers for your hardware model, and name the folder according to
+Step 2: Add either a ZIP or WIM file with the drivers for your hardware model to the created folder.
+We recommend naming the file short and sweet, without any spaces.
+For example DriverPackage.wim

+Note: We recommend having only one file per folder, but technically PSD will inject drivers from multiple files if they exist.

+#### Generic Drivers
+Generic Drivers is a driver package that you would like to install regardless of model, for example a printer or smart card driver.

+The default path for the GenericDriverPath vaiable is Windows 11\Generic, meaning you place the drivers in the Windows_11-Generic folder.

+#### Fallback Drivers
+Fallback Drivers is a driver package that you would like to install if there is no make\model package available.

+The default path for the FallBackDriverPath vaiable is Windows 11\FallBack, meaning you place the drivers in the Windows_11-Fallback folder.
+A good example is commonly used network, storage or video drivers.
+This way you allow the OS to become somewhat functional and additional can be added later.

+#### Helper Scripts
+If you already have an existing MDT deployment share with drivers, we have created helper scripts that can convert those drivers into either ZIP or WIM files.

-Within MDT Deployment workbench, on the newly created PSD Deployment share, import/create/copy any desired drivers.
-After adding new drivers to MDT using the "total control method" (OS/Make/Model, or OS/Model, etc. ), you need to run the New-PSDDriverPackage.ps1 to generate the ZIP or WIM archives.
+To "convert" an existing Out-Of-Box Drivers folder in a MDT Deployment workbench run the New-PSDDriverPackage.ps1 to generate the ZIP or WIM archives.
 One ZIP or WIM archive is created for each OS and Model.

->PRO TIP: You can copy drivers from other MDT deployment shares.
-PSD also supports adding existing WIM or ZIP driver packages to the platform for seamless integration.

 Sample syntax:
 ```powershell